 Roadmap: future plans for the platform are not obvious from existing public information.
 The Open Bank Project roadmap is available on Github.
 Open Source software doesn’t easily lend itself to clear roadmapping.

 The German software giant SAP AG is well-known for its ERP software and has a strong foothold in many corporations.
 Not surprisingly, SAP is also playing in the open banking space and is referencing several clients on their website that have started using a combination of SAP’s products to deliver a more connected, enhanced customer experience.
 SAP has also published a detailed whitepaper with a robust vision for the future of banking and where it sees itself playing.

 Strong footing in the enterprise space with well-established ERP and business management products.

 Robust vision for the future of banking, relying on: Seamless Connectivity, Data-Driven Intelligence, Operational Effectiveness, Financial Insight and Risk Control.

-Solid network of partners, including top global consulting and professional services firms.
+A solid network of partners, including top global consulting and professional services firms.

 Open Banking solution seems to be an adaptation of existing products - but it wouldn’t be surprising if SAP announces a dedicated platform in the near future.

 High licensing costs, based on the company’s enterprise focus and pricing of existing products.

 MuleSoft is a San Francisco-based software company that provides integration software for connecting applications, data, and devices.
 Mulesoft was acquired by Salesforce in 2018 for $6.5 billion.
 Although Mulesoft’s focus is primarily on API management, the company has made strides into Open Banking through a partnership with Plaid (link).
 MuleSoft also published a whitepaper describing how to build open banking solutions using MuleSoft’s Anypoint Platform.

 Solid API management platform backed by Salesforce, with out of the box compliance with ISO 27001, SOC 2, PCI DSS and GDPR.